Guide to Accredited Online Colleges

 Since there is no governing authority that enforces a standard of education in colleges or universities in the U.S., there are varying degrees of quality.
 Students should know that accreditation of any type is voluntary.
 When an institution wants one of their programs, departments, or schools, such as a university’s school of law, to be recognized for being of high quality, they apply for accreditation.
 Then, an agency that focuses on that particular type of program will come and make an evaluation based on the standards and criteria they have established.
 The agency will review the course materials, faculty, hands-on training (if applicable), and teaching methods for the program.
 If the program meets or exceeds the minimum standards the agency has established, they are awarded accreditation.

-A good way to check the accreditation status of the school and the program that you are considering is to use College Navigator.
+Utilizing College Navigator serves as an effective means to verify the accreditation status of both the school and program under consideration.
 This tool allows students to search for accreditation details by school name, program, state, degree level, institution type, and more.
 For example, if a student types in the name of a university, they can see what agency accredited the school, as well as what programs are accredited and by which specialized agencies.

 We suggest that students take their research a step further.
-These agencies are private organizations, but they must meet the requirements established by the U.S. Department of Education in order to gain national recognition.
 Therefore, students should compare the accrediting agencies listed by an institution to an official list of nationally recognized specialized accrediting agencies, which are provided by the Association of Specialized and Professional Accreditors, the Council for Higher Education Accreditation, and the U.S. Department of Education.
 A red flag should be raised if a specialized agency that is not found here is listed by an institution.

-A college education is expensive, time consuming, and should be used toward the start or advancement of a career.
-Thus, students need to make sure they are spending their money and time wisely, and that they are truly investing in their futures.
-The best way to do this is to make sure that the institution and the program they are considering are accredited by nationally recognized accrediting agencies.
+A college education is expensive, time-consuming, and should be used toward the start or advancement of a career.
+Hence, it is imperative for students to exercise prudence in investing their finances and time, ensuring that they are making a worthwhile commitment towards their future endeavors.
+The optimal approach to achieve this objective is by verifying the accreditation status of both the institution and the program in question, as recognized by nationally esteemed accrediting agencies.